Doncic scores 15, Dallas tops 76ers 115-112 at China Games

 There were six lead changes and two ties in the fourth quarter alone, and the game went down to the very last moment.
 Daryl Macon made one of two free throws with 13 seconds left to put Dallas up by two, and Brunson added a free throw following his steal to push the Mavericks’ lead to three.

-Demetrius Jackson missed a 3-pointer at the end that would have tied it for Philadelphia.
+Demetrius Jackson missed a pullup 3-pointer at the end that would have tied it for Philadelphia.

 TIP-INS